Table of Content:

-Caring for your dentures helps protect your remaining teeth, gum structure and jaw bone.
-Just because you are wearing dentures shouldn’t mean that you neglect cleaning your mouth.
-Cleaning your dentures regularly will prevent food particles from gathering on your false teeth.
+Taking good care of your dentures helps protect your remaining teeth, gum structure, and jawbone.
+Just because you’re wearing dentures shouldn’t mean that you neglect your mouth.
+Cleaning your dentures regularly prevents food particles from gathering on your false teeth.
 This keeps your dentures looking new and feeling fresh.
-Plus, well-cared for dentures typically last much longer and perform better throughout their lifetime.
-Finally, keeping your dentures clean prevents them from smelling bad, irritating your gums and even causing infection inside your mouth.
+Well-cared for dentures typically last much longer and they perform better throughout their lifetime.
+Finally, keeping your dentures clean prevents them from smelling bad, irritating your gums, and causing sore lesions and infections inside your mouth.

-- For even cleaner dentures, use special denture cleaning solutions weekly.
-This helps remove stubborn calcified particles to keep them clean and fresh.
+- For even cleaner dentures, use special denture cleaning solutions such as Polydent once a week to remove stubborn calcified particles

-- When you’re not wearing your dentures, store them securely in a designated container.
+- When you’re not wearing your dentures be sure to store them securely in a designated container away from pets and kids

-- Always keep your false teeth soaked in room temperature water and avoid hot and cold water
+- Keep your false teeth soaked in room temperature water and avoid hot and cold water

-- Wearing your dentures at nights stresses your remaining teeth.
-This can cause cavity formation on your teeth and also increases bone loss around them.
-Consequently, wearing your dentures at night times means that you will lose your remaining teeth sooner.
+- Wearing your dentures 24/7 stresses your remaining teeth.
+This can lead to cavities and increases the rate of bone loss surrounding your teeth.
+Therefore, when you wear your dentures at nights, you lose your remaining teeth at a much faster rate.

-- Individuals who wear their dentures 24/7 typically have red, inflamed gum tissue.
-This leads to sore lesions on your gums and can even cause infection inside your mouth.
+- Individuals who don’t remove their dentures typically have red and inflamed gum tissue.
+They have more sore lesions on their gums and experience frequent episodes of pain and infection inside their mouth.

-Even if you are wearing full dentures, you should still continue seeing your dentist at least once a year.
+Yes!
+You should continue seeing your dentist at least once a year, even if you are wearing full dentures.
 Keep in mind, dentists do more than just clean and fix your teeth.
-Your dentist will access your gums and remaining teeth, check for pre-cancerous lesions, examine for TMJ problems, screen for sleep apnea and so much more.
-Plus, your dentist can review how you’re cleaning and caring for your dentures, examine your bite and make adjustments as needed.
+Your dentist will evaluate your gums and remaining teeth, check for pre-cancerous lesions, look for TMJ problems, screen for sleep apnea, and so much more.
+Plus, your dentist will review how you’re caring for your dentures, examine your bite, and make adjustments as needed.
 Plus, having access to a local dentist could be very helpful in case you ever damage, break, or lose your dentures.

-A new set of dentures is typically good for 3 to 5 years before they need to be replaced.
+Most dentures are typically good for 3 to 5 years before they need to be replaced.
 Even if you take great care of your dentures, they will eventually have to be replaced.
-We continue to lose our valuable jaw bone every year when we are without teeth.
-This causes our current dentures to become loose over time.
-Additionally, denture teeth wear flat with repeated use and lose their chewing efficiency.
-This significantly reduces your ability to eat harder food objects and adversely affecs your digestion.
-Wearing a new set of dentures will improve the fit, chewing capability and also enhances your appearance.
+We continue to lose our valuable jawbone every year, especially when we’re without teeth.
+This causes our dentures to become looser and looser over time.
+Denture teeth wear flat with repeated use and they lose their chewing efficiency.
+This significantly reduces your ability to eat harder food objects which can adversely affect your digestion.
+Wearing a new set of dentures will improve its fit, chewing capability, and it also enhances your appearance.

 To learn more about dentures, give us a call today.
-You can reach us at (949) 481-2540 or book your consultation online today.
+You can reach us at (949)481-2540 or book your consultation online today.
 Our dentist, Dr. Jazayeri, will examine to see if your dentures are working properly.
-He will review your denture care routine and make recommendations as needed.
-If you’d like to learn more about cleaning other dental prosthesis, click on the following links:
+He will also review your denture care routine and make recommendations as needed.
+If you’d like to learn more about how to care for other dental prosthesis, click on one of the following links: